 During the works vehicle and pedestrian access will be maintained for all residents who live just off the roundabout and on Queen Edith’s Way.
 Temporary signals will control vehicle flow over the roundabout between Fendon Rd and Mowbray Rd to allow for a safe working area, and access for pedestrians and cyclists will be maintained throughout the work.

 A1307 corridor including Babraham Road/Hills Road (ongoing)

-The aspects most likely to impinge on QE residents are about improving bus access from Babraham Road Park & Ride site to the Biomedical Campus: either off-highway, across the fields south of Babraham Road; or on-highway, by widening Babraham Road and Hills Road to make space for either an in-bound or a tidal flow dedicated bus lane.
-However, residents might also want to take an interest in proposals for a dedicated bus lane over the Gogs, past Wandlebury.
-Here is the official project website, though it doesn’t seem to have been updated for months.
+The aspects most likely to impinge on Queen Edith’s residents are about improving bus access from Babraham Road Park & Ride site to the Biomedical Campus: either off-highway, across the fields south of Babraham Road; or on-highway, by widening Babraham Road and Hills Road to make space for an in-bound dedicated bus lane.
+Residents might also want to take an interest in the implications of the various Strategies for Green Belt development.

 Significant remodelling of the roundabout was carried out in summer 2017 to discharge a planning condition relating to the development of the Biomedical Campus.
 The design was heavily criticised beforehand and sadly safety concerns, particularly in relation to cyclists using the roundabout, appear to have been justified, as there have already been several incidents.
 It was also not made clear in advance that the traffic lights would be operating 24/7 rather than peak hours only as previously, with consequent increase in congestion and pollution.